About NIKA Dance - African Inspired Dance in Aotearoa

 I've been seeking out new ways to move from a young age, beginning with jazz ballet and gymnastics in the small rural town I grew up in, then moving on to capoeira, which I studied intensively in South America, as well as acrobatics and yoga.
 I first came across African-inspired dance at the Festival de los Mil Tambores (Festival of a Thousand Drums) in Valparaiso, Chile, in 2006.
 It was love at first sight, and since then I've studied a number of African and Afro-Brazilian dance forms, counting among my teachers Chris Berry, Mohamed Bangoura, Epizo Bangoura, Naby Bangoura, Jimi Dale, Jenny Bloomfield and Susana Gonzalez Mancilla (and many others!).
 I began teaching in 2011.

-My 'day job' as Project Leader for the Express Yourself youth arts programme at Toi Ora Live Arts Trust involves working with young people facing challenges, through the medium of creative arts.
+I also work with young people facing challenges through the medium of creative arts.
 I bring my commitment and sensitivity to the social and emotional elements of creative self-expression, as well as to social justice and arts access for all, to my dance classes.
 I hold a Masters in community development and an Advanced Diploma in modern dance, and am a certified yoga teacher.
 I love helping people find new ways to move, and I'm a firm believer that dance is for every body!

 Values and Kaupapa